EmmyAnieDev/Learn-Laravel/README.md

 -   Authorization is a process of checking if an authenticated user has permission to access specific rosource or perform certain action in the application.

 -   Authrization comes after the Authentication.

+-   _GATE_

+-   Gate is a mechanism for defining authorization logic in closure based approach.

+-   Gates provides a simple way to determine if a user is authorized to perform a given task.